-This is the port number used to communicate with the Manager system.
+This is the Connector Port number used to communicate with the Manager system (default is 3040).

 Primary

 Choose On to select this instance as the Primary Authentication Manager.
 The Primary Authentication Manager is used for configuration.
 See Settings screen.
 Choose Off if you would not like to assign this instance as the Primary Authentication Manager.